University to expand mental health awareness resources at Fresh Check Day

 The interactive stations offer an engaging way to learn about the signs of mental health challenges and suicide and how to offer help to those who need it.
 Each booth is a step in reducing the stigma around mental health.

-Fresh Check Day thrives on the support of their dedicated volunteers, many of whom return year after year, some of which have been with Pellitteri since the beginning.
+Fresh Check Day thrives on the support of its dedicated volunteers, many of whom return year after year, some of which have been with Pellitteri since the beginning.

 “My favorite part is when the event is in full swing and I see the crowd of people — students, faculty and staff coming together to learn about this important message,” Pellitteri said.